-Welcome to the 2018 3rd Quarter Coldwell Banker Carlson Real Estate Market Report; our current examination of the real estate market in the Stowe area.
-This report uses market-wide data based on transactions that closed in during the Q1, Q2 and Q3 2018 in the Multiple Listing Service and compares them to sales that took place during the same period of 2017.
+Welcome to the 2018 Year-End Coldwell Banker Carlson Real Estate Market Report; our current examination of the real estate market in the Stowe area.
+This report uses market-wide data based on transactions that closed in during 2018 in the Multiple Listing Service and compares them to sales that took place during 2017.

 New Available Listings at a 3 Year Low.
 After a long, beautiful, and busy summer, we’ve quickly transitioned to autumn.
 The real estate market remains strong with continued high buyer demand.
 Low inventory continues to be the predominant theme, and over the last nine months, new listings being entered into MLS hit a 3 year low.

 This has caused many buyers to compete with others for a scarcity of housing choices, driving prices up in some cases.
 The median price for home sales in Stowe, for instance, rose again significantly for the third year in a row, topping out at the end of Q3 at $620,000.
 This is an increase of 11 % as compared to Q3 2017.

 Some wonder how long this trend might continue.
 Are buyers beginning to reach a threshold for what they might be willing to pay for a home, and continue to compete in some cases with multiple offers?
 Some media outlets have recently been reporting that housing markets, in places in other parts of the country, are starting to slow down as a result of these factors.
 Additionally, interest rates have been on the rise, and have recently hit a 7 year high of 5.0%.
 Although we haven’t seen that negatively impact buyers – it does reduce their buying power.